aditya-shriwastava/robotics_basics_mooc/Artificial_Intelligence.md

   - Stanford, Andrew Ng
   - Lecture 1 to Lecture 10
   - Core of Supervised Machine Learning
-  - No Neural Networks or Reinforcement Learning
+  - No Neural Networks, Unsupervised Learning or Reinforcement Learning